 Soft as butter.
 The tender eating experience of the Chateaubriand is unforgettable.

 Sprinkle high-quality sea salt on the vegetables.
 Eat while still warm for soft and buttery flavor and experience.
 Serve with any full-bodied dry red wine that will perfectly complement this roast.
 Enjoy.

-I want to order it again!
+I would like to order again.

 I have a feeling that this will become a standard for celebrations!

 Translated from Japanese: Even though the taste is strong, the fat is really delicious!!!

 When eating this store’s chicken breast, I realized there’s a difference to usual chicken and because a family member’s birthday is near, I’ve decided to order this whole chicken.